igoramadas/expresser/README.md

 *   Automatic switching to a failover SMTP server in case the main one fails to send.

 **Before you start** make sure you have set the main SMTP server details on `Settings.Mail.smtp`.
 An optional secondary can be also set on `Settings.Mail.smtp2`, and will be used only in case the main server fails.
+Also make sure to set the `Settings.Mail.from` with a default "from" email address.

 The email templates folder is set on `Settings.Path.emailTemplatesDir`.
 The template handler expects a base template called "base.html", with a keyword "{contents}" where the email contents should go.